 Why this matters: data leakage prevention

-The alternative — fitting the scaler manually, transforming both training and test, then fitting the classifier — is also fine if done carefully, but the pipeline pattern enforces the discipline automatically.
+The alternative, fitting the scaler manually, transforming both training and test, then fitting the classifier, is also fine if done carefully.
+But the pipeline enforces the discipline automatically.
 One less thing to get wrong.

 Beyond two steps